Point Pleasant (TV series): Synopsis

 A young girl named Christina washes up on the shore near Point Pleasant Beach, New Jersey during a violent storm.
-After being resuscitated by lifeguard Jesse Parker, the girl is taken in by the family of a local doctor, the Kramers, and quickly befriends their teenage daughter, Judy.
-The show follows Christina's attempts to discover who she really is, and to learn what happened to her mother, who disappeared shortly after Christina was born.
+After being resuscitated by lifeguard Jesse Parker, the girl is taken in by the family of a local doctor (the Kramers) and quickly befriends their teenage daughter (Judy).The show follows Christina's attempts to discover who she really is, and to learn what happened to her mother, who disappeared shortly after Christina was born.

 It soon becomes apparent that Christina's presence has a strange, profound effect on the people around her.
 Emotions are heightened, repressed feelings and secret desires awakened, and inhibitions weakened, turning what once were friendly competitions into bitter rivalries, romantic rivals into violent enemies, and so on.
-Freak "accidents" have a way of befalling those with whom Christina becomes angry.
+Freak "accidents" have a way of befalling those with whom Christina becomes angry with.

-Sinister forces have their eye on Christina, believing it is the girl's destiny, as the "child of darkness", to "bring [the world] to its knees".
+Sinister forces have their eyes on Christina, believing it is the girl's destiny, as the "child of darkness," to "bring [the world] to its knees".
 Christina is the Antichrist, the child of Satan.
 The resulting tension between the good and evil aspects of the girl's nature provides the basis for much of the show's conflict and suspense.

 Christina is plagued by terrifying visions of death and destruction, glimpses of the dark future she seems destined to help bring about.
 A handsome, charming stranger named Lucas Boyd arrives in town, determined to help guide Christina toward her destiny, and Jesse Parker, who has become romantically involved with Christina, discovers that he may be the only one who can prevent the girl from ushering in Armageddon.
 Ultimately, Jesse is able to choose between accepting Christina, which will cause her good side to prevail, or rejecting her, which will cause her evil side to prevail.
-He rejects her and the series ends on something of a cliffhanger with Christina leaving Point Pleasant as it is engulfed in an apocalyptic holocaust.
+He rejects her and the series ends in something of a cliffhanger with Christina leaving Point Pleasant as it is engulfed in an apocalyptic holocaust.